 Open call for the Pavilion of Finland at the Venice Biennale 2019

-The deadline for applications is 10 January 2018.
 The international jury will invite 3–4 applicants to develop their proposals further.

 In April 2018, one project will be selected to be realised for the Pavilion of Finland at the Venice Biennale 2019.

 Sabine Breitwieser, Director, Museum der Moderne Salzburg

 Terike Haapoja, Artist, Nordic Pavilion, 55th Venice Biennale